 Embark on a journey of a lifetime to one of the world’s last travel frontiers.
 This 16-day tour reveals the cultural and geographic wonders of Siberia and the Russian Far East.
-We begin in Irkutsk, a Cossack settlement and the cultural capital of Siberia, and then travel to the beautiful Lake Baikal, sacred to the indigenous Buryat people, and Ulan-Ude, a culturally Mongolian town that is the centre of Russian Buddhism.
-From here we take the Trans- Siberian railway to Vladivostok and then continue to Kamchatka, to explore its extraordinary landscape and the culture of its indigenous reindeer-herding and husky-raising people.
+We begin in Irkutsk, a Cossack settlement and the cultural capital of Siberia, and then travel to the beautiful Lake Baikal, sacred to the indigenous Buryat people.
+We board the legendary Trans-Siberian for Ulan Ude, the centre of Russian Buddhism and gateway for Old Believer villages of the steppe.
+From here we fly via the surprisingly elegant border town of Khabarovsk to the wild and remote peninsula of Kamchatka, to explore its extraordinary landscape and the culture of its indigenous, husky-raising people.
+The tour ends in the bustling Pacific port of Vladivostok.

-Marvel at the immensity and tranquillity of Siberia’s Lake Baikal, with its stunning vistas of pinestudded islands
+The immensity and tranquillity of Siberia’s Lake Baikal, with its stunning vistas of pine-studded islands

 Private helicopter and walking tour of Kamchatka’s snow-capped volcanoes and the stupendous Valley of Geysers

-Days 1–4: Arrive Irkutsk, hear tales of exile at the Decembrist Museum.
-On Lake Baikal, meet with a shaman on Olkhon Island.
+Days 1–2: Arrive Irkutsk, hear tales of exile at the Decembrist Museum.

-Day 5: Return to Irkutsk and retrace Siberia’s Soviet history at the Znamensky Monastery.
+Day 5: Return to Irkutsk and retrace Siberia’s Civil War history at the Znamensky Monastery.

-Days 10–13: Fly to Petropavlosk-Kamchatsky.
-Marvel at volcanoes and geysers; relax in Nalychevo’s thermal springs.
+Days 12–14: Fly to Petropavlosk-Kamchatsky.
+Marvel at volcanoes and geysers by helicopter.

 Start & Finish